InstantGroup: Instant Template Generation for Scalable Group of Brain MRI Registration: Abstract

 \section{Abstract}

-Template generation is a crucial step of groupwise image registration which deforms a group of subjects into a common space.
-Existing traditional and deep learning-based methods can generate high-quality template images.
-However, they suffer from substantial time costs or limited application scenarios like fixed group size.
-In this paper, we propose an efficient groupwise template generative framework based on variational autoencoder models utilizing the arithmetic property of latent representation of input images.
-We acquire the latent vectors of each input and use the average vector to construct the template through the decoder.
-Therefore, the method can be applied to groups of any scale.
-Secondly, we explore a siamese training scheme that feeds two images to the shared-weight twin networks and compares the distances between inputs and the generated template to prompt the template to be close to the implicit center.
-We conduct experiments on 3D brain MRI scans of groups of different sizes.
-Results show that our framework can achieve comparable and even better performance to baselines, with runtime decreased to seconds.
+Template generation is a critical step in groupwise image registration, which involves aligning a group of subjects into a common space.
+While existing methods can generate high-quality template images, they often incur substantial time costs or are limited by fixed group scales.
+In this paper, we present InstantGroup, an efficient groupwise template generation framework based on variational autoencoder (VAE) models that leverage latent representations' arithmetic properties, enabling scalability to groups of any size.
+InstantGroup features a Dual VAE backbone with shared-weight twin networks to handle pairs of inputs and incorporates a Displacement Inversion Module (DIM) to maintain template unbiasedness and a Subject-Template Alignment Module (STAM) to improve template quality and registration accuracy.
+Experiments on 3D brain MRI scans from the OASIS and ADNI datasets reveal that InstantGroup dramatically reduces runtime, generating templates within seconds for various group sizes while maintaining superior performance compared to state-of-the-art baselines on quantitative metrics, including unbiasedness and registration accuracy.